Vandalism car: will it be reimbursed?

 Do you have damage to your car due to vandalism?
 Vandalism is the deliberate destruction of the car and is excluded from coverage by many insurers in the policy conditions if you only have car insurance with WA coverage coverage.
 This coverage only compensates for damage you cause to others and thus no damage to your own car.
 Do you want to insure against vandalism of your car?
 Then you should at least have a car insurance with third-party limited liability coverage or even a allrisk coverage.

-If vandalism has affected your car, it is important to always file a report.
-With a report, the police can the perpetrators attrack down the perpetrators and with that, you can recover the damage you have incurred from the perpetrators.
-The police can also take extra measures when there is a frequent nuisance of vandalism in the neighborhood and mobilize the neighborhood to prevent vandalism.
-When vandalism occurs, there is no need to call 911 unless you catch perpetrators in the act.
-In that case, the police can come urgently to catch the perpetrators immediately.
-You can report vandalism to your car at the police station, or you can report it online.
-You do not have to go to the police station, but you can report the crime from the comfort of your home.
-If you want to claim damages from your insurer, filing a report is absolutely necessary.
+If your car has been vandalized, it is important to always file a police report.
+Filing a report allows the police to track down the perpetrators, enabling you to seek compensation from them for the damage you have suffered.
+If vandalism is a frequent problem in the neighborhood, the police can also take additional measures and mobilize the community to prevent vandalism.
+In cases of vandalism, it is not necessary to call 112 unless you catch the perpetrators in the act.
+In that case, the police can respond urgently to apprehend the perpetrators immediately.
+You can file a report of vandalism to your car at the police station, but you can also file a report online.
+You won’t need to visit the police station; you can simply file the report from home on your computer or laptop.
+If you wish to claim from your insurer, filing a report is absolutely necessary.

 What is car vandalism?

-All other vandalism to the car, such as punctured tires, broken mirrors or scratched paintwork, are only eligible for reimbursement if you have all-risk car insurance.
+Any other acts of vandalism involving the car, such as flat tires, broken mirrors, or scratches on the paintwork, are only eligible for reimbursement if you have comprehensive car insurance.

-Car vandalism: perpetrator unknown what to do now?
+Car vandalism: the perpetrator is unknown —what should I do now?

-In case of car vandalism, is the perpetrator unknown?
-Then you cannot claim damages from the perpetrator.
-In that case, you can appeal to the Motor Traffic Guarantee Fund.
-Two requirements apply here, namely that damage must have been caused by a motor vehicle and that a counterparty can be held liable for the damage, even if this party is unknown.
-Your damages will only be compensated if you have done everything possible to trace the perpetrator.
-You can prove this, for example, with a report to the police.
-If you meet these conditions, you will be compensated for the damage of vandalism to the car from the Guarantee Fund.
+If the perpetrator of vandalism to your car is unknown, you cannot claim compensation from them.
+In that case, you can file a claim with the Motor Vehicle Guarantee Fund.
+Two conditions apply: the damage must have been caused by a motor vehicle, and a third party must be held liable for the damage, even if that party is unknown.
+Your damages will only be reimbursed if you have done everything possible to track down the perpetrator.
+You can prove this, for example, by filing a police report.
+If you meet these conditions, the Motor Vehicle Guarantee Fund will reimburse you for the vandalism damage to your car.

 Damage to car due to vandalism ?